ickb/proposal/README.md

 ## Road-Map & Incentives

-While I'm pretty independent, I'll go from learning L1 scripting to creating a complex L1 protocol, so in all likelihood I'll need substantial support from Nervos Team, Community & Foundation.

 ### First Month: Proof of Concept

 I'll create a Proof of Concept L1 script, showing the basic functionalities of the core layer from command line.
 Possibly not safe to use in production, but with a clear path to a safe resolution.

 This is a risky period, there might exists some technical blocks long or impossible to work around.
-While I designed CKB++ from the bottom-up and I love everything about it, I need to ask Nervos Foundation for a starting 1000 USD-equivalent in incentives for the first month of work, so both parties are taking a small risk.
+While I designed CKB++ from the bottom-up and I love everything about it, I need to ask Nervos Foundation for a starting 1,000 USD-equivalent (**to be reviewed at a later time, see note**) in incentives for the first month of work, so both parties are taking a small risk.

 ### First Four Months: Core & Incentivization Layers